A Standardized Population Survey of the Sri Lankan Leopard in Wilpattu National Park

 Dinal J. S. Samarasinghe; Dr. Eric Wikramanayake; Dr. Alexander Braczkowski

 Wilpattu National Park

-Environmental Foundation Ltd For the Leopard Trust and the Department of Wildlife Conservation (DWC)
+Environmental Foundation Ltd; For the Leopard Trust; Department of Wildlife Conservation (DWC)

 - Measure faunal diversity across the range of habitat in WNP

-- Develop a standardised long-term population monitoring protocol for the Sri Lankan Leopard in Sri Lanka
+- Develop a standardized long-term population monitoring protocol for the Sri Lankan Leopard in Sri Lanka.

-On a negative front, a total of six camera traps were lost due to activities carried out by poachers and honey collectors and the lost camera traps were not recovered.
-A public awareness campaign was also carried out regarding the project followed by the loss of cameras with the hope of recovering the lost cameras and also to protect the remaining cameras in the park.
-This was achieved by distributing pamphlets, putting up public notices in towns and public areas and with the use of public mobile announcing unit (loud speaker fixed on a tuk tuk).
-Four villages: Eluvankulam, Ralmaduwa, Serakkuliya and Karativu were covered during the awareness campaign so as to make people aware of the project and its purpose and the use of cameras within the park.
+The field effort covered a large area, and many individual leopards, including cubs were detected.
+On a negative front, a total of eight camera traps were lost due to activities carried out by poachers and honey collectors and the lost camera traps were not recovered.
+A public awareness campaign was carried out regarding the project following the loss of cameras with the hope of recovering the lost cameras and protecting the remaining cameras in the park.
+This was done by distributing pamphlets, putting up public notices in towns and public areas, and using a public mobile announcing unit (loudspeaker fixed on a tuk-tuk).
+Four villages: Eluvankulam, Ralmaduwa, Serakkuliya and Karativu, were covered during the awareness campaign to make people aware of the project and its purpose and the use of cameras within the park.
 Requests were made to hand over any of the stolen cameras to the nearest religious establishment.
 This effort helped stop further theft of cameras in the park.
-However, none of the stolen cameras were recovered.